3 Electrodynamics

 \[ \begin{align} \Lambda^T\eta\Lambda = \eta.\tag{3.65}\label{eq:bed_srt} \end{align} \]

-For the arrangement of two KS IS and IS' described above, $\mathbf{b} = \mathbf{0}.$ Furthermore, the assumptions $y' = y$ and $z' = z$ make sense.
-The transformation between $\left(x, t\right)$ and $\left(x', t'\right)$ cannot depend on the y or z coordinates, since rotating both CS around the x axis must not lead to any change.
-So the transformation matrix $\Lambda$ has the form
+For the arrangement of the two coordinate systems IS and IS' described above, $\mathbf{b} = \mathbf{0}$.
+Furthermore, the assumptions $y' = y$ and $z' = z$ are reasonable.
+The transformation between $\left(x, t\right)$ and $\left(x', t'\right)$ cannot depend on the $y$- or $z$-coordinates, since a rotation of both coordinate systems about the $x$-axis must not lead to any change.
+The transformation matrix $\Lambda$ therefore has the form

 \[ \begin{align} \Lambda = \left(\begin{array}{cccc} \Lambda_0^{(0)}&\Lambda_1^{(0)}&0&0\\ \Lambda_0^{\left(1\right)}&\Lambda_1^{\left(1\right)}&0&0\\ 0&0&1&0\\ 0&0&0&1 \end{array}\right). \end{align} \]